serge-community/zing/docs/features/machine_translation.rst

     as suggestion of a translation, but don't forget to review the suggestion given.

-If the server administrator has enabled machine translation then an icon
-|icon:icon-web-translate| will be displayed for each source text (English or
-alternative source language) next to the Copy button.
+If the server administrator has enabled machine translation then a MT translation icon will be displayed for each source text (English or alternative source language) next to the Copy button.
 Clicking the relevant buttons will retrieve translation suggestions from the online services and will mark the current string as fuzzy to indicate that review is required.